trinodb/trino/docs/src/main/sphinx/routines/examples.md

 `b=1` and iterates until it reaches the `n`-th position.
 In each iteration is sets `a` and `b` for the preceding to values, so it can calculate the sum, and finally return it.
-Note that processing the routine takes longer and longer with higher `n` values, and the result is deterministic.
+Note that processing the routine takes longer and longer with higher `n` values, and the result is deterministic:

 ```sql
 FUNCTION fib(n bigint)